 Super Rugby sponsor KFC has launched a new campaign via Ogilvy & Mather called ‘For the fans’, which celebrates that sense of camaraderie fans experience when heading to a game.
 It’s also released a spot for its picnic hampers, which is a bit of a departure from its usual ads, swapping light-hearted humour for the heart-warming family time card.

-ASB is taking advantage of the holiday period, its relationship with the All Blacks and new interactive camera technology in its upgraded sponsorship of the ASB Classic tennis tournaments.
+ASB is taking advantage of the holiday period—and new interactive camera technology—with its upgraded sponsorship of the ASB Classic tennis tournaments.